-- Build on the design work for the BMD and the increased focus on community needs by expanding opportunities for both MBBS and BMD students to experience healthcare delivery and health advocacy outside the hospital setting, including in general practice and other primary care settings.
-(Standard 3.2) by 2024 - 8 Ensure adequate direction and oversight of clinical activities for weekly clinical days in Year 3.
-(Standard 3.2) by 2023
+- 7. Build on the design work for the BMD and the increased focus on community needs by expanding opportunities for both MBBS and BMD students to experience healthcare delivery and health advocacy outside the hospital setting, including in general practice and other primary care settings.
+(Standard 3.2/2024 2.2.8) by 2024 - 9.
+Review and update the Indigenous Health curriculum, including; - o addressing concerns related to the inadequacy of teaching about genocide and intergenerational trauma.
+(Standard 3.5/2024 2.2.2 and 2.2.3) by 2023

-- 9 Review and update the Indigenous Health curriculum, including: - o addressing concerns related to the inadequacy of teaching about genocide and intergenerational trauma.
-(Standard 3.5) by 2023 - o increasing experiences for students in the metropolitan (rather than ARCS) pathway.
-(Std 3.5) by 2026 (annual reporting to demonstrate first the updated curriculum, 2023 then the updating and expansion of curriculum content across the program 2024-6). - Implement the planned professional development for non-Aboriginal staff to support teaching in Indigenous Health.
-(Standard 3.5) by 2025.
+- o increasing experiences for students in the metropolitan (rather than ARCS) pathway.
+(Standard 3.5/2024 2.2.2 and 2.2.3) by 2026 - 10.
+Implement the planned professional development for non-Aboriginal staff to support teaching in Indigenous Health.
+(Standard 3.5/2024 2.2.2 and 2.2.3) by 2025

-- F Consider assigning students to clinical teams rather than to a particular ward in Year 3.
-(Standard 3.2) - G Expand the Indigenous Health curriculum beyond the Health and Society stream.
+- F. Consider assigning students to clinical teams rather than to a particular ward in Year 3.
+(Standard 3.2) - G. Expand the Indigenous Health curriculum beyond the Health and Society stream.
 (Standard 3.5)

-The focus on preparation for internship in the MBBS, which is valued highly by clinicians and recent graduates.
-(Standard 3.1)

-Clinical simulation using both high-tech resources and high-fidelity actors as standardised patients, which allows excellent opportunity for students to rehearse clinical activities in safety and with confidence.
-(Standard 3.2)

-The Yaitya Purruna's Indigenous Cultural Safety Curriculum Framework, which provides a strong guiding curricular document and a solid basis for further development of the Indigenous Health Curriculum.
-(Standard 3.5)

-The involvement of Aboriginal general practitioners in the Adelaide Rural Clinical School.
+- The focus on preparation for internship in the MBBS, which is valued highly by clinicians and recent graduates.
+(Standard 3.1) - Clinical simulation using both high-tech resources and high-fidelity actors as standardised patients, which allows excellent opportunity for students to rehearse clinical activities in safety and with confidence.
+(Standard 3.2) - The Yaitya Purruna's Indigenous Cultural Safety Curriculum Framework, which provides a strong guiding curricular document and a solid basis for further development of the Indigenous Health Curriculum.
+(Standard 3.5) - The involvement of Aboriginal general practitioners in the Adelaide Rural Clinical School.
 (Standard 3.5)